RobSis/zsh-completion-generator/README.md

     `compinit`

 #### Custom zsh completion folder
-If you want to use a different folder than the default one for completion files, you can export the GENCOMPL_FPATH variable before sourcing the plugin :
+If you want to use a different folder than the default one (`completions/` within the plugin directory) for completion files, you can export the GENCOMPL_FPATH variable before sourcing the plugin :

     $ GENCOMPL_FPATH=$HOME/.zsh/complete
     $ source $HOME/.zsh/zsh-completion-generator/zsh-completion-generator.plugin.zsh